cf73/humanity/content/collections/articles/peace-gatherings.md

     content:
       -
         type: text
         text: '“Either war is obsolete, or we are.
-Mankind must end war or war will end mankind”' -
+Mankind must end war or war will end mankind”     ~ J' -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: '~ J'
-      -
         type: text
         marks: